Power Swabs Offers 50% off Teeth Whitening for a Bright Smile

 ST. LOUIS – Do you find yourself not smiling as big or allowing yourself to fully laugh because your teeth are not a white as they used to be?

 Studies show whiter teeth takes years off your appearance and makes people more attractive.
-With Power Swabs, there is no big-time commitment because it takes just five minutes a day.
+With Power Swab there is no big-time commitment because it takes just five minutes a day.

 Station viewers can get a special offer by calling or going online to get 50% off with free shipping and free quick stick pen.
 Call 800-733-0477 or visit Powerswabs.com.